Flag Hardy space theory on Heisenberg groups and applications: Applications of the main theorem

-This continues the theory of Duong and McIntosh \cite{DM}, Duong and Yan \cite{DY1, DY2}, Hofmann and Mayboroda \cite{HM} (and others) on singular integrals with nonsmooth kernels and function spaces associated to operators, and we expect that our Hardy space may be applied to the study of more types of differential equations on $\Hn$.
+This develops the theory of singular integrals with nonsmooth kernels and function spaces associated to operators, due to Duong and McIntosh \cite{DuoMcI}, Duong and Yan \cite{DuoYan1, DuoYan2}, Hofmann and Mayboroda \cite{HofMay}, and others.
+We expect that our Hardy space may be applied to the study of various types of differential equations on $\Hn$.